 New Zealand v England first Test scoreboard

-Mount Maunganui (New Zealand), Nov 22 (AFP) Scoreboard at the close of day two in the first Test between New Zealand and England at Mount Maunganui on Friday:

-England 1st innings (overnight 241-4) R. Burns c Watling b de Grandhomme 52
+Scoreboard at stumps on day four in the first Test between New Zealand and England at Mount Maunganui on Sunday: England 1st innings 353 New Zealand 1st innings (overnight 394-6)

-Sibley c Taylor b de Grandhomme 22 J. Denly c Watling b Southee 74

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)